 Over three decades, I’ve helped publish and market hundreds of monthly issues of the now-shuttered Decor magazine.
 In its heyday, it was the Bible of the art print and picture framing businesses.
 We produced the Decor Expo art and framing trade shows that were the largest the industry has ever seen, by far.
 I’ve also attended or exhibited at more than 200 consumer and art business trade shows and fairs, written 700 blog posts on marketing art, and authored six art business books.
 Additionally, I’ve consulted with countless artists privately and produced dozens of live and online workshops and art marketing courses.

 A massive chunk of my adult life has been dedicated to the art business and in helping artists.
 So, just because I’m in my 70s, why stop now?
-Especially when things are twisted so far out of norms, we may never see again.
+Especially when things are twisted so far out of norms, we may never see them again.
 It’s my feeling if one can help, you should.
+I chose to give where I know I can make a difference

 Seven Things I Learned about Artists from 30 Years in the Art Business